- Compare and find a great deal on business insurance &

-You should treat your online business as if it were a business with premises, considering all the potential risks and the appropriate cover.
+You should treat your online business as if it were a business with premises, thinking about all the potential risks and what cover you need for them.

 Will business insurance cover me for theft?

-It depends on what’s stolen and what insurance cover you have, because there are different types of theft and different types of risks.
+It depends on what’s stolen and what insurance cover you have.

-If you have business equipment insurance, this could, for example, cover you against the theft of laptops stolen from offices and home offices.
+- Business equipment insurance could cover you against the theft of laptops stolen from your office or home office, for example.

-If you have valuable stock, stock insurance could help cover the cost of theft as well as any accidental damage.
-And if you run a shop, theft is usually covered - including cash left in the till overnight and losses resulting from dishonest employees.
+- Stock insurance could help cover theft of valuable stock as well as accidental damage.
+It could also cover theft if you run a shop, and even losses caused by dishonest employees.